 The DCP3 findings in its 9 volumes and the UHC packages support countries in their efforts to achieve full access to essential health care.
 DCP3 packages can be adapted to reflect local disease burden, health care needs, national financing structures and local evidence on costs.

 The DCP3-UHC Country Translation work focuses primarily on four areas:

 Increasing the use of DCP3 evidence and resources in LMICs

-DCP3 DCP3 is providing comprehensive technical support to two pilot countries in priority setting and development of UHC benefit packages.
-In the first pilot country, Pakistan, the Ministry of National Health Services Regulations and Coordination (MNHSRC) and DCP3 Secretariat developed a national EPHS, and work is underway to begin a phased implementation process of the UHC EPHS at the district level.
+DCP3 is providing comprehensive technical support to two pilot countries in priority setting and development of UHC essential packages of health services EPHS).
+In the first pilot country, Pakistan, the Ministry of National Health Services Regulations and Coordination (MNHSR&C) and the DCP3 Secretariat developed a national EPHS, and work is underway to begin a phased implementation of the EPHS at the district level.
 In the second country, Liberia, DCP3 is collaborating with the Ministry of Health and development partners in updating the existing Essential Package of Health Services.

 Improving the global evidence and resources to support best practices in priority setting